wilsonmar/wilsonmar.github.io/_posts/2019-06-03-flood-perftest.md

 8. Clone (obtain) Element scripts written for a sample app (instead of running `element init` to be prompted) to generate a new minimal script per <a target="_blank" href="https://element.flood.io/docs/1.0/getting-started/03-initializing">the docs</a>):

-   There are several sample apps with Element scripts available (or under construction):
+   There are several sample apps with Element scripts available in Flood's load-testing-playground repo:

    * A Woocommerce website with <a target="_blank" href="https://github.com/flood-io/load-testing-playground/tree/master/element">these Element scripts</a> as described in <a target="_blank" href="https://element.flood.io/docs/1.0/tutorials/01-woocommerce">Flood's on-line documentation</a>

    * A Magento website with <a target="_blank" href="https://github.com/flood-io/load-testing-playground/tree/master/element/magento">these Element scripts</a> as described in <a target="_blank" href="https://element.flood.io/docs/1.0/tutorials/02-magento">Flood's on-line documentation</a>

-   * TODO: A video streaming website (YouTube) with <a target="_blank" href="https://github.com/flood-io/load-testing-playground/tree/master/element/magento">these Element scripts</a> as described in <a target="_blank" href="https://element.flood.io/docs/1.0/tutorials/03-youtube">Flood's on-line documentation</a>
+   * A video streaming website (YouTube) with <a target="_blank" href="https://github.com/flood-io/load-testing-playground/tree/master/element/youtube">these Element scripts</a> as described in <a target="_blank" href="https://element.flood.io/docs/1.0/tutorials/03-youtube">Flood's on-line documentation</a>

-   * <a target="_blank" href="https://wilsonmar.github.io/sap-fiori">SAP-Fiori</a>
+   * <a target="_blank" href="https://wilsonmar.github.io/sap-fiori">SAP-Fiori</a> <a target="_blank" href="https://github.com/flood-io/load-testing-playground/tree/master/element/fiori">example.ts</a>

+   Under construction:

    * <a target="_blank" href="https://wilsonmar.github.io/jpetstore">JPetstore</a>

    * <a target="_blank" href="https://wilsonmar.github.io/easytravel">EasyTravel</a> from Dynatrace
    <br /><br />